We accept Medicaid & most insurances. View list

 Forms of Medical Marijuana for Treating Autism

-Medical marijuana comes in various forms, each with its own unique properties and effects.
+Medical marijuana comes in various forms, each with its unique properties and effects.
 Here are some of the most common forms of medical marijuana that can be used to treat autism:

 • Smokable flower: This is the most traditional form of marijuana and involves smoking the dried flowers of the cannabis plant.
 Smokable flower can provide quick relief from symptoms, but it can also be harsh on the lungs and may not be suitable for all patients.

 • Edibles: Edibles are food products that have been infused with cannabis oil or butter.
 They come in a variety of forms, including gummies, chocolates, and baked goods.
-Edibles can take longer to take effect than smokable flower but tend to last longer.
+Edibles can take longer to take effect than smokable flower, but tend to last longer.

 • Tinctures: Tinctures are liquid extracts that are taken orally or sublingually (under the tongue).
 They are often mixed with carrier oils like coconut oil or olive oil.
 Tinctures provide a discreet way to consume medical marijuana and allow for precise dosing.